donno/warehouse51/README.md

   * fibonacci - Provided a forward iterator over the Fibonacci sequence.
 * peparser - Python/JavaScript - Parses the PE/COFF format commonly used for executables.
 * wordmatch - C++ - Matches a sequence of letters to a word.
 This is inspired to be a solver for Countdown.
+* hgt - Python/C++ - Provides a module for working with HGT file format which is the data file of the Shuttle Radar Topography Mission (SRTM).

 Authors
 ----------